+Name of Statutory Body Meeting Date

+COLLEGE DEVELOPMENT COMMITTEE 30-Sep-2022

-Name of Statutory Body Meeting Date Development Committee 16-Dec-2016 15.
-Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning?
-No 16.
-Whether institutional data submitted to AISHE: Yes Year of Submission 2016 Date of Submission 19-Feb-2016 17.
-Does the Institution have Management Information System ?
-Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) The College has Management Information System.
+15. Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
+Yes

+Date of Visit 20-Dec-2016

+16. Whether institutional data submitted to AISHE: Yes

+Year of Submission 2016

+Date of Submission 11-Jul-2016

+17. Does the Institution have Management Yes

+Information System ?

+If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words)

+The College has Management Information System.
 It has different modules like Administration, Accounts, Admission, Teaching, Library, etc. These modules are linked together and have centralized database.
 We have updated the college website with the active participation of the students of BCA and BBA.
 The college is trying to develop a software which can make academic and other activities in a college automated, organized and integrated.
 It will help in maintaining the entire record, beginning from admission process to the completion of the course.